hardikparwana/FORESEE/README.md

 - cvxpylayers==0.1.5
 - cartpole==0.0.1

 You will also have to add source directory to PYTHONPATH.
+Note that relevant gym environment for cartpole simulation is already part of this repo.
+This was done to change the discreet action space to continuous action space and to change physical properties of the objects.

 ## Description